 After a 10-14 day quarantine period in their foster home, if all is well health-wise, the animal is spayed or neutered.
 Two weeks after surgery, back they go to the vet for the spay or neuter recheck and booster vaccines.
 At that point the foster animal should be ready to be adopted to their forever home.

 CAPS is a “cage-free”, open space concept.
 Either in private foster homes or at our largest foster home, foster animals are separated in cages only during their quarantine period or in time of illness.
 This philosophy of animal care demands a high standard of animal management and care.
 However, the benefits to all our foster animals are well worth all the pains taken.
 At CAPS they have the pleasure of living freely, sharing friendships and passing time in the company of their own kind.
 Their lives are happy, stimulating, full of activity, exercise and peace.

 With the introduction of this fostering/adoption program, which sees the Municipal Pound in Annapolis County routinely emptied, CAPS helps save the lives of animals that would otherwise have been euthanized.

-The minimum donation requested at the adoption of one of our beautiful animals is $80 for cats over 6 months of age, $100 for kittens up to 6 months of age and $125 for dog adoptions.
+The minimum donation requested at the adoption of one of our beautiful animals is $150 for cats over 6 months of age, $200 for kittens 6 months of age and under and $125 for dog adoptions.
 These adoption donations allow us to care for the many other pets that come into our care on a regular basis.

 It is the desire of the Society that cats or kittens adopted from our foster homes live their lives happily and safely as indoor companions.
 Adopters are asked to agree to this request on the adoption contract.
 For more information about adoption of the beautiful companion animals in CAPS’ care visit our Adoption page.